Microsoft’s default browser Internet Explorer to retire next year in June 2022.

 ‘The Future Is In Edge’

-The US firm has also intensified its pitch for Edge as IE is breathing its last.
-It has asked the existing IE users to transition towards Edge before June 15, 2022, for a faster, more secure, and modern browsing experience.
+In a recent post, Microsoft declared that “the future of Internet Explorer on Windows 10 is in Microsoft Edge.”
+This has followed with more intensified pitch for Edge as it pushes IE to the wall.
+The US tech giant has urged existing IE users to transition towards Edge before June 15, 2022, for a faster, more secure, and modern browsing experience.

 With Microsoft Edge, we provide a path to the web’s future while still respecting the web’s past.
 The change was necessary, but we didn’t want to leave reliable, still-functioning websites and applications behind.
 We’re here to help you transition to the more comprehensive browsing experience of Microsoft Edge and tell you a bit more about why we think it will address your needs, both at home and at work.From Microsoft’s Official Blog